nschorgh/CaveXML/cavexml.md

 -   The elements must appear in the order listed above.
 -   CaveXML defines only these 21 elements, although additional elements may be added in future.
 No other elements are allowed, but there may be ways of adding a second namespace.
 -   At this point, the hierarchy is flat.
 All the elements are at the same level within a record.
--   Notably, CaveXML does not include an element for a catalog number, because it is designed to work with a distributed collection of databases rather than with a single central database.
+-   CaveXML does not include an element for a catalog number, because it is designed to work with a distributed collection of databases rather than with a single central database.

 Syntax rules (in support of parsing and querying)
 -------------------------------------------------